sipgate-io/auto-answer-calls/README.md

 # auto-answer-click2dial

-## In this example
-This tutorial shows how to automatically answer calls initiated by sipgate.io using pjsua
+This tutorial shows how to automatically answer calls initiated by sipgate.io using [pjsua](https://www.pjsip.org/pjsua.htm).

 ## Installation:
 1. The following packages must be installed:<br>